conan-io/docs/tutorial/consuming_packages/different_configurations.rst

     ./compressor: dyld[41259]: Library not loaded: @rpath/libz.1.dylib

-This is because shared libraries (*.dll* in windows, *.dylib* in OSX and *.so* in Linux), are loaded at runtime.
-That means that the application executable needs to know where are the required shared libraries when it runs.
-On Windows, the dynamic linker will search in the same directory then in the *PATH* directories.
-On OSX, it will search in the directories declared in *DYLD_LIBRARY_PATH* as on Linux will use the *LD_LIBRARY_PATH*.
+This is because shared libraries (*.dll* in windows, *.dylib* in macOS and *.so* in Linux), are loaded at runtime.
+That means that the application executable needs to know where the required shared libraries are when it runs.
+On Windows, the dynamic linker will search in the same directory, then in the *PATH* directories.
+On macOS, it will search in the directories declared in *DYLD_LIBRARY_PATH*, and on Linux it will use *LD_LIBRARY_PATH*.

 Conan provides a mechanism to define those variables and make it possible, for executables, to find and load these shared libraries.
 This mechanism is the ``VirtualRunEnv`` generator.
-If you check the output folder you will see that Conan generated a new file called ``conanrun.sh/bat``.
+If you check the output folder, you will see that Conan generated a new file called ``conanrun.sh/bat``.
 This is the result of automatically invoking that ``VirtualRunEnv`` generator when we activated the ``shared`` option when doing the :command:`conan install`.
-This generated script will set the **PATH**, **LD_LIBRARY_PATH**, **DYLD_LIBRARY_PATH** and **DYLD_FRAMEWORK_PATH** environment variables so that executables can find the shared libraries.
+This generated script will set the *PATH*, *LD_LIBRARY_PATH*, *DYLD_LIBRARY_PATH* and *DYLD_FRAMEWORK_PATH* environment variables so that executables can find the shared libraries.

 Activate the virtual environment, and run the executables again: